Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFM(GSP) Interaction

-This section investigates the effect of voltage support on the transient stability of a system that includes a GFL inverter.
-As illustrated in \figref{tested system}, IBR1 is configured as a GFL inverter, while IBR2 is set either as a GFM inverter or a GSP inverter.
-The transmission line parameters are $Z_1=0.5j$ and post-fault impedance $2Z_g=0.6j$.
-In this scenario, IBR2 works as STAtCOM, with a relatively small connection impedance $Z_2=0.15j$ and small active power.
-Detailed system parameters are provided in \tabref{TableA2} (see Appendix \ref{parameters}).
+The effect of voltage support on the large-signal stability of a system that includes a GFL inverter was investigated in this section.
+Referring to \figref{philplatform}~(a) (or \figref{fig2}), IBR1 is configured as a GFL inverter and IBR2 is set as either a GFM or a GSP inverter.
+The transmission line parameters are set as follows: $X_1=0.5$~pu, $X_2=0.15$~pu, and the grid impedance $X_g$ is 0.3~pu under pre-fault conditions, increasing to 0.6~pu after the fault cleared.
+Detailed system parameters are provided in \tabref{TableA2} and \tabref{PHILPF} in Appendix \ref{parameters}.